medialize/ally.js/issues.md

 * [#131784](https://bugzilla.mozilla.org/show_bug.cgi?id=131784) focusing `<iframe>` does not dispatch `focus` event, but properly updates `document.activeElement`
 * focusing `<object data="some.svg">` does not dispatch `focus` event, but properly updates `document.activeElement`
 * some sort of optimization is happening on reload (<kbd>Command + R</kbd>) causing `<area>` elements to not do anything upon `.focus()` (no `focus` event, no `document.activeElement` update) - regular page load  (<kbd>Command + L, Enter</kbd>) on same browser-tab works fine, though.
+* `SVGElement.focus()` does not exist, so elements cannot be focused programmatically, but they can be tabbed to.
+* `document.body.focus.call(svgElement);` fails with `TypeError: 'focus' called on an object that does not implement interface HTMLElement.`

 ## Blink (Chrome) ##